lukebitcoff/EX/README.md

 # EX
 ## Front_end Developer stack:

-Your first task: create a NEW repository, create a README.nd file and upload another File.
+Your firstFtask: create a NEW repository, create a README.nd file and upload another File.
-You can find a playlist of videos about git by [link](https://www.youtube.com/watch?v=MB8B4Y9Io18) *HTML
+You can find a playlist of videos about git By [link](https://www.youtube.com/watch?v=MB8B4Y9Io18) *HTML
 ﻿﻿*CSS
 ﻿﻿*JavaScript